The Mind-Body Connection In Yoga Terriers

 While yoga has been practiced for thousands of years in human cultures, the introduction of yoga for dogs is a relatively new concept.
 Initially emerging in the late 20th century, yoga for dogs began as an adaptation of traditional poses to accommodate the natural postures of dogs.
 For terriers, known for their agility and instinctive prey drive, this practice was initially dismissed due to their high-strung nature.
 However, research into canine behavior, coupled with anecdotal evidence from trainers, began to reveal that even terriers could benefit from a mind-body approach.

-See also Exploring Life Lessons with Yoga Terriers
+See also Unlocking Potential With Yoga Terriers

 Current State Analysis